-- 4.1.1 Generators and motors for essential equipment with outputs of 100 kW or kVA and over. - 4.1.2 Motors for installations with a class notation such as e.g. CRS with an output of 50 kW or more. - 4.1.3 Material test for shafts of: - Motors of electric propulsion plants, - Main generators supplying the motors of electric propulsion plants, and - Shaft generators or supplementary electrical drives if their shafts form part of the ship's main shafting, see 1.4 and Section 13, J.
+- 4.1.1 Generators and motors for essential equipment with outputs of 100 kW (kVA) and over. - 4.1.2 Motors for installations with a class notation such as e.g. YST with an output of 100 kW (kVA) and over. - 4.1.3 Material test for shafts of: - Motors of electric propulsion plants, - Main generators supplying the motors of electric propulsion plants, and - Shaft generators or supplementary electrical drives if their shafts form part of the ship's main shafting, see 1.4 and Section 13, J.